 Note: Typical conditions for the streets shown; right-of-way may vary along the street.
-The portions of the public ROW that fall outside the Specific Plan boundary may not conform to the street sections shown in this figure.
+The portions of the public ROW that fall outside the Plan boundary

 A class IV bike lane, also known as a cycletrack (protected bike lane), could be considered for Long Beach Boulevard if on-street parking is no longer needed.